Divorce & Family Law

 With Smith Debnam, you’re not just gaining a law firm – you’re gaining a team of compassionate advocates and allies.
 Our commitment to excellence extends beyond the courtroom and into our understanding of the emotional challenges you’re facing.
 Our experienced team of attorneys will guide you through the legal complexities while providing emotional support and understanding to help you navigate your new circumstances.

-Our team is further distinguished by the fact that five of our eight attorneys are Board Certified Family Law Specialists by the North Carolina State Bar Board of Legal Specialization, a testament to their expertise, dedication, and recognition within the legal community.
+Our team is further distinguished by the fact that five of our eight attorneys are Board Certified Family Law Specialists by the North Carolina State Bar Board of Legal Specialization, a testament to their experience, dedication, and recognition within the legal community.
 In addition, four of our attorneys are Certified Family Financial Settlement Mediators by the North Carolina Dispute Resolution Commission, which ensures that we can provide effective, thoughtful negotiation strategies during mediation proceedings.

 A Commitment to Excellence